-Here are five important areas to prioritize when evaluating weather broadcast solutions for your station.
+With this in mind, here are five areas to consider when evaluating weather broadcast solutions.

 1. Cross-platform capabilities

-Find out how a potential provider is sourcing and modeling their forecast data, how frequently forecasts are updated and the resolution of the forecasts.
+Ask your potential provider about how they source and model forecast data, how frequently forecasts are updated and their forecast resolution.
 Be sure to research model performance as well, preferably as evaluated by a third party.

-Also, you may want to choose a robust solution that offers various models you can reference and enables you to incorporate preferred local data sources.
-This can help deliver a more precise picture of tomorrow’s weather.
+Also, choose a solution that offers various models you can reference and enables you to incorporate preferred local data sources to create a more precise picture of tomorrow’s weather.

 5. A community of users

 Speaking of collaboration, don’t underestimate the value of community.
-A large pool of long-time users suggests that the products and brand have become a trusted resource.
+A large pool of long-time users suggests that the products and brand are a trusted resource.

 Why should you choose The Weather Company?